 However, Carnevale was not contacted again.
 And police never attempted to interview anyone at the Luna Bar or the snack shop.
 They never tried to find the man Carnevale said he watched the fire with, even though police had the man’s full name.
 Platek and Mancini asked Carnevale to move out and several weeks later, he left for California where a friend who worked on a farm promised him a job.
 Carnevale remained there until he was arrested on August 12, 2006 and brought back to Pittsburgh.

 Earlier that year, Pittsburgh police cold-case detectives reopened the investigation.
 By that time, all of the physical evidence had been destroyed.
 Advertisements were placed in the Pittsburgh Tribune Review every two weeks requesting information.
-Sandra Evans saw one of the ads and told police that her brother, Sean, had information about the fire.
+Sandra Evans saw one of the ads and told police that her brother, Shane, had information about the fire.

-Sean Evans told police that he saw Carnevale leaving the courtyard of the Columbia Apartments building on the night of the fire.
+Shane Evans told police that he saw Carnevale leaving the courtyard of the Columbia Apartments building on the night of the fire.
 Evans said he reported the sighting to police, who subsequently interviewed him.
 However, there were no reports in the police file of any contact with Evans.

 Based on Evans’s statement, police obtained a warrant.
 On August 12, Carnevale was arrested in El Dorado County while returning home from work.
 By this time, Carnevale had quit using drugs, had a job at a lumber mill, and was married.
 He was brought back to Allegheny County and charged with three counts of second-degree murder, aggravated assault, arson, and burglary.